CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-export.md

 Next, you can decrypt the file using the Crypt4GH application and your secret encryption key.
 Unfortunately, it is currently only possible to single files.

-1. Open the Crypt4GH application and click on _load Your Private Key_.
+1. Open the Crypt4GH application and click on _load Your Private Key_ (expport_secrete.key)

 2. Click on _Select File_ and upload the file you want to decrypt.